 Piketberg is a small Western Cape town located around 50 miles east of Saldanha Bay.
 Its name was originally spelt ‘Piquetberg’.
 As of 2011, it has a population of around 12,000 people.
 There is a small Jewish cemetery and the old shul has been converted into a Jewish history museum.

 Robertson is a small town in the Western Cape, known as the valley of wine and roses, and located along the wine route (Route 62).
 As of 2011, it has a population of approximately 27,500 people.
 It has a small Jewish cemetery and an old shul.

 Uniondale is a small town in the Little Karoo in the Western Cape, most widely recognised for its ghost story about a Uniondale hitcher.
 The town was formed in 1865 by joining two towns, Hopedale and Lyons.
 As of 2011, it has a population of approximately 4,500 people.
 It has a small Jewish cemetery.

 Wellington is a town in the Western Cape Winelands, approximately 45 minutes away from Cape Town, with an economy centered on wine, table grapes, deciduous fruit and brandy.
 As of 2011, it has a population of approximately 55,500 people.
 It has a small Jewish cemetery.

 Worcester is located around 120 kilometres outside of Cape Town and is a town of about 127,500 people, according to the 2011 census.
-Its first Jewish resident was Dr Diederich Heinrich Fraenkel, who moved to become the District Surgeon.
-Jewish traders starting settling in Worcester in the 1880s.
+Its first Jewish trader was Julius Mosenthal who sold household goods and livestock there in 1840, and Richard Rothkugel who ran a hotel from the 1860s to the late 1870s.
+Most Jewish residents started settling in Worcester in the 1880s.
 A plot purchased from the municipality in 1902 became the Jewish cemetery, and the first Hebrew congregation was founded in 1903.
-In 1904, the synagogue was consecrated in Durban Street.
+In 1904, the synagogue was consecrated in Durban.